 Kit Review: Dragon Models Limited 1/35 Scale '39-'45 Series Kit No.6276; 1st Fallschirmjaeger Division Holland 1940 - Gen 2; 336 parts (314 in grey styrene, 22 etched brass); price US $10.95

-Advantages: "Gen 2" figures the best value for the money going; lots
+Advantages: "Gen 2" figures the best value for the money going; lots of options and spares

 Disadvantages: Very tiny parts may cause some complaints

 While the Soviets can probably claim the right of being the first nation to create airborne forces in the modern sense of the term, the Germans were the first to make use of them in 1940 when they attacked the Low Countries in May 1940.
 While the most storied exploits are those of the glider troops that took the Belgian forts, others were dropped into Holland to secure vital objectives and bridges and prevent the Dutch from blowing them up until the advancing ground forces could secure them.